Nefarious (film): Award

 In 2023, the film was nominated by the Golden Trailer Awards for Best Independent Trailer.

 Future

 Nefarious will expand into a multi-media franchise, with follow-ups to the film in active development.

 In August 2023, author of the novels Steve Deace announced via his social media that following the successes of the movie, a sequel television series was in development.
 Confirming that Sean Patrick Flannery and Jordan Belfi are both scheduled to reprise their roles, the author stated that negotiations with distributing networks is ongoing.
 By July, the author stated that the ending scene of the first movie was intended to set another film.
 In October of the same year, the author confirmed that both a sequel series, and a sequel film are currently in development.
 The author stated that the sequel series will be first to be released, followed by the next movie which will be based on the second book (A Nefarious Carol).

+As of March 2025, A Nefarious Carol is in the production phase.
+Deace has promised: "We are going to get way more into the spiritual warfare aspect of what was only hinted at in the [first] movie."